saharmor/cursor-chat-view/README.md

-# Cursor Chat History Viewer
+# Cursor View

 A web-based application to view and browse your Cursor AI chat history.

 ## Features

-- Automatically discovers and extracts Cursor chat history from your system
+- Automatically discovers and extracts Cursor chat data from your system
 - Groups conversations by project
 - Shows dates and message counts for each chat
 - Renders chat conversations with proper formatting